SnowboundSoftware/rastermaster-java-maven-example/README.md

 # RasterMaster Sample Maven Project

 This sample project will convert all pages from the input file and output them as `PNG`.
-You must provide a valid `SnowboundLicense.jar` to use this library or you will receive an error message of `FORMAT_NOT_SUPPORTED` or a license error.
+You must provide a valid `slicense.json` to use this library or you will receive watermarks on every page converted.